lukas-kirschner/Exodus/README.md

 In the lines following the single hash (#), all edges of the campaign trail must be described.

+##### Editing Campaign Mode Maps

+To edit campaign mode maps, you can create a link of the assets/maps folder inside your exodus user maps folder, e.g. by typing `ln -s /absolute/path/to/exodus/assets/maps /home/${USER}/.local/share/libexodus/maps/campaign`

 ### Limitations

 Depending on the implementation of the game, adjacent nodes in the campaign trail may or may not be connected to each